Dennet4/PlotApp/README.md

 # PlotApp

-Python 3 GUI based on PyQt5 to run a generic 3D printer with camera support.
+Python 3 providing  a GUI based on PyQt5 to run a generic 3D printer with camera support.

 ## Installation

-To build and install the package PlotApp, run the command
+To build and install the package, run the command

 ```
 python -m pip install .